 You can also look at the register.dat.mincost file:

 The mincost file consists of 4 values.
 The first value indicates the quality of the registration on a scale from 0 (perfectly registered) to 1 (not registered).
 Essentially, the first value is a measure of the contrast between cortical GM and WM but with a non-linear function applied so that closer to 0 is better.
-For more information, please read Greve and Fisch, 2009, Neuroimage, Accurate.
+For more information, please read Accurate and robust brain image alignment using boundary-based registration by Greve and Fischl (Neuroimage, 2009).
 As you can see, the quality of our registration is rated as 0.613129.
 Typically, any value below 0.5 suggests a good registration, but the only way to be certain is to visually check the registration on a program like FreeView.
 Respectively, the other values are: mean of WM just below the surface, mean of GM just above the surface, and percent contrast.

 In order to load a functional volume with the anatomical volume specifying the recently created automatic registration: